-From standing her ground in the WWE locker room to holding her own in real life, Mae Young was a fighter.
 Her life wasn’t perfect; there were brushes with the law along the way — and wrestling was the perfect fit.
-This is her unforgettable story.
+This is the unforgettable story of Mae Young.

 Mae Young – Just “One of the Boys”